"excellent in the trusts and probate field"

 Silks

-Elizabeth Jones QC: "A tough, no-nonsense advocate who applies herself to the case robustly."
+Elizabeth Jones KC: "A tough, no-nonsense advocate who applies herself to the case robustly."

-Dakis Hagen QC: "An excellent, thorough and hard-working silk."
+Dakis Hagen KC: "An excellent, thorough and hard-working silk."

 Juniors